 4. Visit the Bluff View Art District

 This neighborhood is definitely a highlight of Chattanooga and is a continuation of its scenic downtown area.
 This hip district is crawling with galleries, museums, and excellent restaurants – plus it has that neat historic vibe that permeates Chattanooga.
 Set atop stone cliffs, the views of the rest of Chattanooga are almost as amazing as the art.
-Art lovers can visit the Hunter Museum of Art and a number of galleries.
+Art lovers can visit the Hunter Museum of American Art and a number of galleries.
 Follow your stomach to one of the many great dining options, but I suggest grabbing a coffee at Rembrandt’s and indulging in some excellent Italian cuisine at Tony’s Pasta Shop.

 5. See 7 States from Rock City